lipsotiko/AzureEventGridDemo/README.md

 # AzureEventGridDemo
-Demonstrating how to leverage Azure Event grid to support communication between microservices
+Demonstrating how to leverage Azure Event Grid to support communication between microservices